 To earn the CCM credential, a meteorologist must make application for the designation, be recommended by three associates, pass a stringent written examination, and pass an oral examination before a national board of examiners.
 The CCM designation is granted only to those who demonstrate a broad background in meteorology together with detailed knowledge in a particular field of specialization.

-The written examination is in two parts.
-The first is an “open-book” examination which consists of several standard questions intended to test the applicant’s general meteorological background and several questions intended to probe more deeply his or her own area of specialty or expertise.
-In responding to the questions the candidate may use all available resources, except that he or she may not discuss the questions with any other individual person or persons.
+The written examination consists of several standard questions intended to test the applicant's general meteorological background and several questions intended to probe more deeply into their own area of specialty or expertise.
+There are 8 mandatory questions and 7 (out of 10) candidate choice questions on the exam as well as a consulting essay scenario.
+Candidate's choose one scenario out of a choice of three or submit their own previously written consulting essay that meets the essay requirements.
+In responding to the questions, the candidate may use all available resources, except they may not discuss the questions with any other individual person or persons.
 A period of 90 days is normally suggested as sufficient to complete the written part of the examination.

 Written examination grading procedures as of 1 November 2020

 To pass the written portion of the exam, the candidate must fulfill the following three steps: (1) the average score for the 15 written questions must be 70 or higher; (2) the candidate must score an average of 70 or higher on at least 9 of the 15 questions; and (3) the candidate must score an average of 70 or higher on the consulting essay portion of the written material.
 If the outcome of the above three steps are not met, the exam is deemed a failure and no oral review will be conducted for that applicant.

 Applicants achieving a passing grade on the combined written exam and technical report are qualified for an oral exam.
 The oral portion of the examination is normally conducted during the Annual Meeting of the AMS but may also be conducted through a virtual testing process.
 Commonly the full Board participates, but a panel of at least 3 Board members is required.